parvez301/radiusagent/README.md

 property_name, price, no_of_bedrooms, no_of_bathrooms,city,match_score,distance_from_user

 ## Tech Stack
-Backend - python, django, postgres, elasticsearch, requsts library.
+Backend - python3, django, postgres, elasticsearch, requsts library.
 FrontEnd - Angular5

 ## Explaination of logic